Drizzydalem/max-logistics-tracking-app/README.md

 # MAX Logistics Tracking System

-A complete web-based shipment tracking system built with HTML, CSS, JavaScript, PHP, and MySQL.
+Trying to create a complete web-based shipment tracking system built with HTML, CSS, JavaScript, PHP, and MySQL.
 This system allows users to track their shipments in real-time with a professional interface that matches MAX Logistics branding.

 ## Features